ewannthomas/farmer_agency_vdsa/data_docs/raw_data_wrangle.md

 Inorder to groupby and sum over `hh_id` and `item_name`, the categorical values in `item_name` were cleanned.
 There were around 177 rogue string values.
 These values have been recoded to reflect the values provided in the questionnaire.
 The mapper file used ia available at [consumer_durables_name_map.json]()

-Post name mapping, the values were grouped, aggregated and widened to give the final dataset.
+Post name mapping, the values were grouped, aggregated and widened.

+Unique households in the data: 1526

 ##### 1.5.2 Buildings